 During a utility outage, interconnected solar systems without a battery back-up are inoperable.
 This is a necessary safety precaution to stop power backfeed from solar systems onto SECO facilities that could injure or kill utility workers.

 Solar panels weigh three to five pounds per square foot.
-Ensure your roof can withstand the weight of all panels and supporting structures combines.
+Ensure your roof can withstand the weight of all panels and supporting structures combined.

 If your roof is covered with slate tiles or another specialized material, the installation of your panels will be more expensive as the installers will have to take more care not to damage your tiles.